 Machine Learning models

-Impact of parameters
+Impact of pre-processing

 We have tested the various machine-learning models mentioned in the previous section.
 To do this, we tested each model by varying certain pre-processing steps and cross-validation methods in order to see the influence of each parameter on the results.
 All the results are given in the Appendix.